-The Leadership Team 2016/17 comprised the Principal, 2 Vice Principal, 2 Senior Assistant Principals, 2 Assistant Principals and the Business Manager.
+The Leadership Team 2017/18 comprised the Principal, 1 Vice Principal, 2 Senior Assistant Principals, 2 Assistant Principals and the Business Manager.
+Due to the long term absence of the Principal, the Governing Board put in place a temporary structure to the end of the Academic Year 2017/18.
+This comprised of seconding the Vice Principal to the Principal post, 2 Senior Assistant Principals, 2 Assistant Principals, the Business Manager and 3 Senior Teachers.
 The Leadership Team managed the Academy at an executive level, implementing the policies laid down by the Governors and reported back to them.
 The Principal is the Accounting Officer.
 Other leaders of the College include Heads of House, Heads of Department, support staff team leaders and the South Leicestershire Behaviour Partnership Co-ordinator.
 They are responsible for the authorisation of spending within agreed budgets.
 All limits on expenditure are set in the Financial Policy.
 The regulations also indicate when the Academy needs to obtain three quotes or conduct a formal tender process.